Published: May 8, 2020

 By: Frances Ellison

-Though COVID-19 restrictions are still in place throughout most of the region, there's still plenty of room to be creative with your next date night.
-Being under quarantine is rough, but an exciting new activity with someone special can help to ease the pressure.
+Though COVID-19 restrictions* are still in place to some degree throughout most of the region, there's still plenty of room to be creative with your next date night.
+Being at home is rough, but an exciting new activity with someone special can help to ease the pressure.

 Here is a list of some fun virtual events that you can enjoy from home with a partner, friends or even by yourself!